masneyb/nexus-5-upstream/README.md

 This page describes the current development efforts to port the the [upstream Linux Kernel](https://www.kernel.org/) to the [LG Nexus 5 (hammerhead) phone](https://en.wikipedia.org/wiki/Nexus_5).
-The factory kernel image is based on the upstream Linux 3.4 kernel that was released in May 2012.
-The downstream kernel source for this phone adds almost 2 million lines of code on top of the upstream kernel, and no longer receives security updates.
+The factory kernel image is based on the upstream Linux 3.4 kernel that was released in May 2012, and adds almost 2 million lines of code on top of the upstream kernel.
+This factory image is abandoned and no longer receives security updates.

 A large amount of this hardware is already either fully or partially supported in the latest version of the upstream kernel.
 The goal is to eventually get all of the major components working upstream, including the necessary
 [device tree bindings](https://elinux.org/images/f/f9/Petazzoni-device-tree-dummies_0.pdf),
 so that the phone will work with the latest upstream kernel.
-These patches will eventually be merged into the [Android kernels](https://android.googlesource.com/kernel/common/) as they rebase their kernels onto newer upstream LTS kernel releases.
+These patches will eventually appear in the [Android kernels](https://android.googlesource.com/kernel/common/) as they rebase their kernels onto newer upstream LTS kernel releases.

 ## Device summary